JoshuaOliphant/ResumeRocket/docs/pdf_extraction.md

-# PDF Extraction with unstructured.io
+# Lightweight PDF Extraction

-This document describes the PDF extraction feature implemented in ResumeRocket using the unstructured.io library.
+This document describes the PDF extraction feature implemented in ResumeRocket using PyPDF2.

 ## Overview

 The PDF extraction feature allows users to upload PDF resumes, which are then parsed and converted to a structured format for analysis and customization.
-The implementation uses the `unstructured` library to extract text content from PDFs while preserving the document structure.
+The implementation uses the `PyPDF2` library to extract text content from PDFs efficiently.

 ## Implementation Details